Slavery Documented

 Dr. William R. Holt was a founder of the North Carolina Agriculture Society, and engaged in experimental farming at his Linwood Plantation.

-Plantation Commonplace Book, Slave Register
+Pages from the Plantation Commonplace Book, Slave Register